YannAries/nuxt-weather-app/README.md

 `this.$validator.{{MyValidatorRule}}`

 This is the Validator yarn package.
-Take a look to the yarn section to learn more.
+Take a look to the node modules section to learn more.

 ### LocalStorage

-This plugin is about the configuration of the store persistance I suggest you to see this: <https://www.yarnjs.com/package/vuex-persistedstate>
+This plugin is about the configuration of the store persistance I suggest you to see this: <https://www.nodejs.com/package/vuex-persistedstate>

 ## Node modules